-	That day I saw a tweet showing the house of the British novelist Agatha Christie in Baghdad.
 Throughout her life, Agatha Christie published 66 detective novels.
 Roughly two billion copies have been sold worldwide, making her the best-selling novelist of all time.

 At age 39, Agatha decided that a solitary holiday in the West Indies might help her recover from the breakup.
 But two days before leaving, she had dinner at a friend’s house in London where she met a couple who had recently returned from Baghdad.
 Christie was utterly seduced by their tales of the Middle East: the bazaars of Mosul and Basra and the fascinating ruins of ancient Ur, which, thanks to the sensational discoveries unearthed by British archaeologist Leonard Woolley, were being widely reported in the newspapers.

 The most obvious way to travel there was by steamboat — but there was another option: the Orient Express, the train that took travellers to Baghdad via Milan and Istanbul.
 The prospect of such a journey was a turning point in Christie’s life.
 The next day, she cancelled her ticket to Jamaica and bought one for Baghdad.